lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 T> ## Tip
 T>
-T> If it is necessary to instruct the browser to disable the _Strict-Transport-Security_ a server can respond with this header's `max-age` set to `0` which will result in the browser expiring the policy immediately and enable access over an insecure HTTP connection.
+T> If it is necessary to instruct the browser to disable the _Strict-Transport-Security_, a server can respond with this header's `max-age` set to `0` which will result in the browser expiring the policy immediately and enable access over an insecure HTTP connection.

 {pagebreak}